magento/devdocs/guides/v2.0/install-gde/install/file-system-perms.md

 *	The web server user must have write access to the following files and directories:

 	*	`var`
-	*	`app/etc
+	*	`app/etc`
-	*	`pub` files
+	*	`pub`

-In addition, the web server's *group* must own the Magento file system so that the Magento user (who is in the group) can share access to the files created using the Magento Admin and other web-based tools.
+In addition, the web server's *group* must own the Magento file system so that the Magento user (who is in the group) can share access to files with the web server user.
+(This includes files created by the Magento Admin or other web-based utilities.)

 We recommend setting the permissions as follows: